Donna Kellogg: 1998 Commonwealth Games

 She represented England and won two gold medals (women's doubles and team) and a bronze medal (mixed doubles), at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 2004 Summer Olympics

 Kellogg competed with Gail Emms in women's doubles at the 2004 Summer Olympics.
 They defeated Koon Wai Chee and Li Wing Mui of Hong Kong in the first round, but were defeated by Wei Yili and Zhao Tingting of China in the round of 16.

 2006 World Championships and Commonwealth Games

 Kellogg reached the mixed doubles final at the 2006 World Championships with Anthony Clark, losing in the final against Nathan Robertson and Gail Emms.
 She also won a silver medal (team) and bronze medal (doubles) at the 2006 Commonwealth Games.

 2008 Summer Olympics

 She and partner Gail Emms faced China in doubles at the 2008 Olympics in the round of 16.
 They lost the first match.

 Personal life

-In 1999 she graduated from Loughborough University with a degree in Sports Science.
-Her occupation/professional qualification is BSC Physical Education, Sport Science and Recreational Management.

 Kellogg was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours.